SimbaBlock/slppp/slppp-token-type-1.md

 ### GENESIS - Token Genesis Transaction Outputs

-This is the first transaction which defines the properties, metadata and initial mint quantity of the token.
+This transaction defines the properties, metadata and initial mint quantity of the token.

 `token_type` indicates the SLP++ sub-protocol:
 ```